atlopes/zintbarcode/README.md

 A description of the available symbologies and specific settings for them is presented in [Section 6](https://www.zint.org.uk/manual-06-01.php "Symbologies").

 Additionally, **zintBarcode** implements a high-level method that returns the name of a barcode image file.
 The name can be used as a Picture or Control Source in VFP reports and forms.
 See the demo section below, for an example of both scenarios.

+As an extension to the original library, **zintBarcode** supports the placement of image overlays on top of the generated barcodes.
+The demo section also presents a sample case.

 ## Setup